- 1. What’s the Average Insurance Settlement for Neck and Back Injuries?

 3. Whether You Can Return to Work

-Your lawyer will have to determine how your neck and back injuries will impact your income over your lifetime.
+Your lawyer will have to determine how your neck and back injuries will affect your income over your lifetime.
 They may even consult with vocational specialists and other experts to figure out all the long-term consequences of your injuries.

 4. The Amount of Insurance That Covers Your Crash